 In 2016, as ownership was transferring from one generation to the next, the farm was at risk of being broken up and sold at a price out of reach for almost any farmer, which would most likely have removed it from agricultural use.
 The MacLeans understood that they would have to come up with a creative solution to protect the land they have farmed as lessees for decades, so they joined forces with Equity Trust, through our Hudson Valley Farm Affordability Program, and the Columbia Land Conservancy (CLC) to form the Thompson-Finch Farm Collaborative to permanently protect the property for future generations.

 In December, as a first step in securing the farm, Equity Trust’s Hudson Valley Farm Affordability Fund provided a bridge loan so the MacLeans could acquire the property on an interim basis.
-We are now working with them and CLC to raise funds so CLC can purchase the land to establish shared-equity ownership of the property to keep it a permanently affordable and available to farmers.
+We worked with them and CLC to raise funds so CLC can purchase the land to establish shared-equity ownership of the property to keep it a permanently affordable and available to farmers.
 Equity Trust has pledged almost $300,000 in farm affordability funds as a fundraising match.
-Donations in support of this project can be made to Equity Trust through PayPal and earmarked for Thompson Finch Farm, or directly to CLC.
+The fundraising goal was met and the project will go ahead!

 Under CLC’s ownership, the MacLeans (and subsequent farmers) will have a long-term ground lease to use the land, and they will own the buildings and other improvements on the land.
 This shared-ownership approach not only addresses the threat to the farm’s future triggered by the current intergenerational transfer, it also establishes a structure that will facilitate farmer-to-farmer transfers and ensure that these sorts of transitions will not put the farm’s existence at risk.